 - Only the Chosen May Wield: Wonder Woman is deemed worthy of Mjolnir.
 Thor is even at a loss when she nonchalantly hands it to him during the fight against Thanos and Darkseid.

 - Popularity Power: With the main fights being decided by popular vote, this was a given.
-The fights that involved the X-Men, specifically, were very controversial - especially Wolverine vs. Lobo, which many point out the Main Man should have won since his Healing Factor is more potent than Wolverine's, so he could keep fighting for longer (this was handwaved by Word of God explaining that Lobo was paid to take a dive).
+The fights that involved the X-Men, specifically, were very controversial - especially Wolverine vs. Lobo, which many point out the Main Man should have won since his Healing Factor is more potent than Wolverine'snote , so he could keep fighting for longer (this was handwaved by Word of God explaining that Lobo was paid to take a dive).
 Similarly, Storm beating Wonder Woman by zapping her with lightning a few times is considered ridiculous these days (considering that not only Wonder Woman's bracelets are capable of deflecting lightning, they can summon lightning if she beats them together), but in the mid-90's, the X-Men were at the height of popularity.
 Meanwhile, the writers also expected Captain America to beat Batman, but reversed the way it was supposed to be resolved (Bats would be knocked out by Cap's shield).

 - Red Sky, Take Warning: What happens when the Brothers take matters into their own hands, itself a Shout-Out to Crisis on Infinite Earths.Wonder Woman: Is... is what I think is happening... happening?

 Thor: Aye.
 The sky is... bleeding.